openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

   1. Go to System Properties, under Performance click on `Settings`.
   2. Select `Advanced` and click on `Change...` to change the page size.
   3. On Virtual Memory window uncheck `Automatically manage paging file size ...` and set the Initial size  and  Maximum size to **1024** and **2048** and reboot.
+  4. If you have not previously installed Intel’s Edison drivers for Windows, you will need to do that first.
+     Run the executable located [here.](https://software.intel.com/en-us/iot/hardware/edison/downloads) Be sure to select the version appropriate for your Windows OS (64bit or 32bit):

 If you're using a Mac: